roosemberth/karuiwm/README.md

 	make install

-will install stwm to <code>/usr/local/bin</code> by default; modify the Makefile to change the installation directory.
+as root will install stwm to <code>/usr/local/bin</code> by default; modify the Makefile to change the installation directory.

 uninstall